How Many Types of Quail Are There?

 1. Mountain Quail

 The Mountain Quail is one of the many types found throughout North America.
-This species is distinguishable by its bluish-gray head, chestnut-brown wings, and white throat and belly.
-It is found mainly in the western United States, from Washington to California and as far east as western Colorado and New Mexico.
+This species is distinguishable by its bluish-gray head, chestnut-brown wings, white throat, and belly.
+It is found mainly in the western United States, from Washington to California and as far east as west Colorado and New Mexico.

-These birds can be seen in wooded areas and along the edges of fields.
+Mountain quails can be seen in wooded areas and along the edges of fields.
 They roost on the ground and feed on fruits, seeds, buds, and insects.
-Mountain quails are also well known for their vocalizations, which can be heard from long distances.
+They are also well known for their vocalizations, which can be heard from long distances.

 The population of Mountain Quail has declined due to habitat loss and fragmentation, though the exact cause is unknown.
 How many types of quail are there?
 There are estimated to be between 200,000 and 500,000 individuals in the wild, making this species one of the least common types of Quail in North America.